yagneshacharya/eclipse/README.md

 Eclipse home page
 =================

-This repository is the holds the content for the https://www.eclipse.org/eclipse/ website.
+This repository is for the holds the content for the https://www.eclipse.org/eclipse/ website.